Nexiauk/Lila/docs/README.md

 ### Socials bar

 The socials bar sits on the about page and contains links to my Github profile, my Facebook page and my LinkedIn bio.
-Font Awesome icons were used and styled to match the game site’s overall theme.
-Hover effects were applied to give feedback on which icon you are hovering over.The hover effect inverts the site colours to keep it consistent and accessible.
+[Font Awesome](https://fontawesome.com/) icons were used and styled to match the game site’s overall theme.
+Hover effects are applied to give feedback on which icon you are hovering over.
+The hover effect inverts the site colours to keep it consistent and accessible.
 Each link opens in a new tab and takes you to my actual live profiles.
 The socials bar resizes across different screens and the padding adjusts to keep all the icons centered.
 The image shows the facebook icon highlighted on hover.

 ![An image of the socials bar on the about page, with links to Facebook, LinkedIn and GitHub.
 The facebook icon's styling is different as it's on hover mode.](/assets/images/readme-images/socials-bar.png)